EllaKaye/interference/instructions.md

-## Aim of the game

-Arrange each row in ascending order, from 2 to King (followed by a space), one row per suit.

 ## How to Play

+- The aim is to arrange each row in ascending order, from 2 to King (followed by a space), one row per suit.

 - At the start, the deck is shuffled and dealt into four rows of thirteen cards, then the Aces are removed to create spaces.